takahirosuzuki1980/InfiniumDiffMetMotR/README.md

 ```
 motifDBList <- as.list(motifDB)
 ```
-Motif list should be a list of PWM of following format;
+Motif list should be a list of PWMs of following format;

    1     2    3    4    5    6    7    8    9
 A    0    0    0    0.1189189    0.1027027    0.2972973    0.28648649    0.10270270    0.04864865